What is a blocked tear duct?

 Tears normally drain

-from the eye through small tubes called tear ducts that stretch from the eye
+from the eye through small tubes called tear ducts , which stretch from the eye

-fluid and may become swollen and inflamed, and sometimes infected.
+fluid and become swollen, inflamed, and sometimes infected.

 What causes a blocked tear duct?

 Causes of blocked tear ducts in children include:

 the end of the tear duct to open normally.
 This is the most common cause.

 - Blockage of the tear duct at

 the nasal bone that puts pressure on a tear duct and closes it